A woman looking possibly looking at her good investments in real estate on laptop.

 Down Payment

 Lenders want to know that you’re invested in the home through a down payment and that you aren’t borrowing 100% of the funds.
-The more money you have invested in the home, the less likely you are to default on your mortgage.
+The more money you have invested in the home, the lower your loan-to-value ratio (LTV), which means less risk for the lender.

 Occupancy